Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Methods

 \subsection{Model Training and Evaluation Criteria}

 For model training, we use \texttt{PyTorch} and its implementation of the \texttt{AdamW} optimizer.
 Our training regimen incorporates a custom learning rate scheduling that includes a warm-up phase and reduces the learning rate upon reaching a plateau.
 We use min-max normalization.
 All four datasets consist of hourly averages, and consequently, we forecast a horizon \(h\) of 24 time-steps for the day-ahead load forecast.
 Training and validation processes are detailed in Appendix \ref{sec:additional_implementation_details}.
 To preserve the integrity of the evaluation, the temporal ordering of the training, validation, and test datasets is strictly maintained, -- ensuring that the indices for validation testing are sequentially higher than those of training.
-For the Spacetimeformer, we specifically disable the global local- and cross-attention mechanisms on the ETTh1 and ETTh2 datasets.
 Our evaluation metrics include the standard deviation.
 Due to the proprietary nature of the data provider's EUB model, we report only a single set of results for this model.
 A notable limitation of time series transformers is their limited capability to inherently decompose trends and seasonality, especially with smaller datasets \cite{zhouFedformerFrequencyEnhanced2022, bentsenSpatioTemporalWindSpeed2023}.
 To address this, we manually apply trend decomposition for the smaller \textit{Railway-Agg} dataset by subtracting a 96 time-step moving average.